 But astronomy was only one of Gibbs' many interests.
 When you start to itemise them, you'd think you were dealing with a syndicate, not an individual.
 He was a veritable whirling dervish in his involvement in civic affairs and his pursuit of scientific knowledge.

 An energetic tramper, Gibbs scoured the hills of Nelson collecting plant and geological specimens that contributed to numerous scholarly works.
 He was instrumental in establishing the Cawthron Institute and rebuilding the Nelson Institute after the fire of 1906 (in what was to become the New Zealand School of Fisheries on Hardy Street).
+By his efforts the Maitai Valley was made a city reserve.
+He led a group of enthusiasts to secure the land round Lake Rotoiti for the public, and built huts and erected signposts along tracks in the Arthur Range.
+When the Nelson Tramping Club began in 1934 Gibbs was made its patron.
 He was also a strong believer in the existence of a gold reef in Northwest Nelson, searching himself and funding search parties to locate the elusive reef over many years.

 Throughout his life he had a talent for attracting drama.
 Take the Gibbs family's arrival in Nelson.
 The recently widowed Mrs Gibbs and her nine children left London on the barque Queen Bee on April 21, 1877.
 It ran aground on Farewell Spit on August 6 and, while abandoning ship, the Gibbs brothers were swept out to sea in a cutter.